kkamtikar/DataCleaningProject/README.md

 --------------------------------------------------------------------------------------
-25. reshape2 package is used to melt data in the desired form. dataMelt <- melt(mean_std_set,id=c("SubjectID","Activity")) For each SubjectID and Activity, value for each variable will be listed dataMelt has 4 columns - SubjectID, Activity, variable and value corresponding to each of these combinations.
+25. reshape2 package is used to melt data in the desired form. dataMelt <- melt(mean_std_set,id=c("SubjectID","Activity")) For each SubjectID and Activity, value for each variable will be listed. dataMelt has 4 columns - SubjectID, Activity, variable and value corresponding to each of these combinations.
-The data is transformed from wide to long format.

-26. Using summarise from dplyr package, tidyData is created.
+26. The data is transformed from wide to long format.
+Using summarise from dplyr package, tidyData is created.
 With the melted data - dataMelt created in step 25, group_by is used for each of the SubjectID, Activity and variable and mean is calculated on the value for each combination.
 The mean column is displayed as "average". tidyData <- summarise(group_by(dataMelt, SubjectID, Activity,variable), average=mean(value))